Wells Gray Park

 Wells Gray Park is located in the Thompson Nicola Region of Interior BC.
-Accessed from Clearwater BC, we are 477km from Vancouver and 317km from Jasper.
+The main park corridor with access to the main waterfalls is accessed from Clearwater BC, which is 477 km from Vancouver and 317km from Jasper.

 Why visit Wells Gray Park and Clearwater, BC?

 Wells Gray Park is 5000km² of pure Canadian Wilderness!
 Here are just a few reasons why you should visit:

 - Wells Gray Park is also known as the "Waterfall Park" there are 39 waterfalls to discover